google/WebFundamentals/src/content/en/ilt/pwa/e-commerce-lab-2-add-to-homescreen.md

 If you did not complete lab 1, copy the contents of the __lab2-add-to-homescreen__ folder and overwrite the contents of the __project__ directory.
 Then run `npm install` in the command line at the __project__ directory.

-At the project directory, run `gulp serve` to build the application in __dist__.
-The app should open in your browser.
+At the project directory, run `npm run serve` to build the application in __dist__.
 You must rebuild the application each time you want to test changes to your code.
+Open your browser and navigate to localhost:8080.